timjogorman/RicherEventDescription/guidelines.md

 but often that will be because there is no TIMEX3 or because there is narrative container nesting going on, as in Example \ref{nestedexample}.
 \end{itemize
-- \textbf{If you use an EVENT as a narrative container anchor, try to TLINK it to a few other container anchors to avoid it being stranded}.
+- **If you use an EVENT as a narrative container anchor, try to TLINK it to a few other container anchors to avoid it being stranded}.

 \begin{itemize
 - See Section \ref{eventcon} for more detail here.
 \end{itemize
-- \textbf{All other things being equal, an EVENT or TIMEX3 with a larger temporal span is more likely to be a narrative container anchor}.
+- **All other things being equal, an EVENT or TIMEX3 with a larger temporal span is more likely to be a narrative container anchor}.

 \begin{itemize
 - This is per Section \ref{russiandolls}, where this principle is shown with detailed examples (\ref{nestedexample}, \ref{nestedtimexes}).
 \end{itemize
-- \textbf{EVENTs will very seldom CONTAIN TIMEX3s.}
+- **EVENTs will very seldom CONTAIN TIMEX3s.}

 \begin{itemize
 - Only in minute-by-minute descriptions will an EVENT serve as a narrative